C3. Solve problems and create computational representations of mathematical situations using coding concepts and skills.

 At the end of this learning task, the student will be able to:

-• write and execute the code for a randomized die roll in block programming software;
+• write and execute the code for a randomized die roll in a block coding program;

 • integrate one or more conditional instructions in its code;